Equine-assisted therapy: Hippotherapy

 Hippotherapy is an intervention used by a physical therapist, recreational therapist, occupational therapist, or speech and language pathologist.
 The movement of the horse affects a rider's posture, balance, coordination, strength and sensorimotor systems.
 It is thought that the warmth and shape of the horse and its rhythmic, three-dimensional movement along with the rider's interactions with the horse and responses to the movement of the horse can improve the flexibility, posture, balance and mobility of the rider.
-These therapy sessions can also include improvements in speech as well.
 Learning to use verbal cues for the horse, and to speak with the therapist is key to practicing use of speech.
 It differs from therapeutic horseback riding because it is one treatment strategy used by a licensed physical therapist, occupational therapist, or speech and language pathologists.
 They guide the rider's posture and actions while the horse is controlled by a horse handler at the direction of the therapist.
 The therapist guides both the rider and horse to encourage specific motor and sensory inputs.
 Therapists develop plans to address specific limitations and disabilities such as neuromuscular disorders, walking ability, or general motor function.